 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor recorded the following homily, which was played at all Masses in Arkansas, Feb.
-7-8, 2015.
+Bishop Anthony B. Taylor recorded the following homily that was played at all Masses in Arkansas on Feb.
+6-7, 2016.

 For more than 700 years the Church has celebrated ordinary jubilee years every 25 or 50 years (most recently in the year 2000) and a few extraordinary jubilee years in addition, as needed.
 We are in the midst of one of these rare extraordinary holy years right now: an extraordinary Jubilee of Mercy, which will last until Nov.
 20, the feast of Christ the King.

 In order to make access to God's mercy more widely available, this is the first jubilee in history in which holy doors are to be opened in all dioceses, not just in Rome.
 Ours is at Our Lady of Good Counsel Parish in Little Rock.
 Access to our holy door is available every day, but starting this weekend, the first Saturday of every month will be a special day of mercy.